cybertraining-dsc/su21-reu-372/project/index.md

 ![Figure 4](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-372/main/project/images/SimilarityMatrix.png)

-In figure 4 we observed a similarity matrix chart, the graph is build based on similarity reached from the volume of topic and association by document, therefore the graph show groups of documents that are cluster together based on similarities. in this case the blue square is an indication of a strong similarity, and the green and light green is an indication of different topics. for instance, we are able to derive as a conclusion that carcinoma cancer, carcinoma therapy, lymph papillary metastasis and hypothyroidism are closely related.
-E.g. Carcinoma therapy is a type of treatment that can be used for this disorder. ect.
+In figure 4 we observed a similarity matrix chart, the graph is build based on similarity reached from the volume of topic and association by document, therefore the graph show groups of documents that are cluster together based on similarities. in this case the blue square is an indication of a strong similarity, and the green and light green is an indication of different topics. for instance, we are able to derive as a conclusion that carcinoma cancer, carcinoma therapy, lymph papillary metastasis and hypothyroidism are closely related. in facts they are advance stages of the disorder.
+E.g. Carcinoma therapy is a type of treatment that can be used for this disorder [13].

 ![Figure 5](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-372/main/project/images/TermScoreDeclinePerTopic.png)

 In figure 5, TF-IDF is an interesting technic used on machine learning that have the ability to give weight to those words that are not frequent in the document but can carry important information.
 In this example we can see how topic 12, covid19 pandemic patients is the at the top of the chart and then start declining when the rank term increase.
 The science behind this behave is explain by the TF-IDF which is term frequency - Inverse document frequency.
-Therefore, covid 19 was a relative new disease, and we do not expected to have a high frequency used in the document.
+Therefore, covid 19 was a relative new disease, and we do not expect to have a high frequency used in the document.
+In this case we were able to find information about Hashimoto patients and covid19 which it seem not to causes any extreme symptoms for patient with this disorder others than the ones expected from a healthy person in other words Hashimoto patients have the same risk of a healthy person [14].

 ![Figure 6](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-372/main/project/images/TopicProbability.png)